pythonnz/code-of-conduct/README.md

-# NZPug Code Of Conduct
+# NZPUG Code Of Conduct

 This repository contains the source for the published code of conduct for all NZPug-related activities.